Your web accessibility checklist (for Purple Tuesday and beyond)

 However it’s important to realise that these tools don’t give you the full picture; having no errors flagged with your accessibility plugin doesn’t guarantee that you’re WCAG compliant.
 Online tools are valuable, but auditing involves a lot of decision-making, and so it needs to be a highly considered, manual process.

 That’s why web accessibility consulting (i.e. collaborating with an accessibility specialist) is still the best place to start your accessibility journey.
-Inviqa has teamed up with Dig Inclusion to provide a comprehensive accessibility offering, from consulting and audits, through to code modifications, and diverse user testing.
+Here at Inviqa we provide a comprehensive. accessibility offering, from consulting and audits, through to code modifications, and diverse user testing.

 An audit is the best place to start your accessibility journey.
 Find out exactly where you are today and where you need to get to.
 Train your team, test often, and test with real users once you’ve worked on your technical conformance.